KevinJr20/victoria-marketplace/README.md

 - **User Authentication** 🔐: Register, login, and manage your profile securely.

+- **Product Reviews** ⭐: Allow users to leave reviews and ratings for products.

 - **Product Listings** 📦: Browse products with search, filters, and categories.

+- **Multiple Payment Options** 💰: Add support for card payments or PayPal.

+- **Analytics Dashboard** 📊: Provide insights for sellers on sales and product views.

 - **Cart & Orders** 🛍️: Add items to your cart, checkout, and view order history.